petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 :::info Context
 - This can be used as a "run-on" timer.
 After the fan is commanded to turn off, it will continue to run for this duration.
-- Useful for ensuring a component (like a spindle or laser) is fully cooled down after the job is complete.
 :::

 | Value (seconds) | Description |
 |:---------------:|:------------|
 | 0 - N           | The run-on time in seconds. |

+#### Tips & Tricks
+- Useful for ensuring a component (like a spindle or laser) is fully cooled down after the job is complete.
+- Can be used to ensure all the smoke is ventilated from an enclosed laser machine for example

 ---